 Mileage: All employees are reimbursed at the standard mileage rate per mile as determined by the Internal Revenue Service for use of their own vehicle for business related to travel in excess of 50 miles round trip.
 The starting point is considered to be the school location.

 All employees requesting mileage reimbursement are required to furnish a Travel Report containing the destination of each trip, its purpose, and the miles driven within one month after the travel date.
 All receipts must be submitted with the report.
-Mileage shall be determined using Google Maps.
+Mileage shall be determined using Google MResurgence Hall.

 Non-Reimbursable Expenses: